rrra/www/content/post/2020/september-minutes.md

 #### Media

-Steve K0STK's report is available on the cloud website.
-Meeting minutes are always uploaded in plain text to the website and in word processor form on the cloud website.
-Any questions about the website or listserver please contact webmaster@rrra.org.
+Steve K0STK's report is available at https://cloud.rrra.org.
+Meeting minutes are published as HTML at rrra.org and in word processor format at cloud.rrra.org.
+Please contact webmaster@rrra.org with any questions about RRRA online services.

 ### Old Business

 #### Club Christmas Party

-With the increasing numbers there is question as to whether the Christmas party should take place.
+With the increasing numbers of COVID cases there is question as to whether the Christmas party should take place.
 Steve K0STK will put out a SurveyMonkey survey to gather more information and discuss further at next month's meeting.

 ### New Business